 Rising prices for a wide range of goods and services have been dominating the news – and the concerns of millions of Americans – for the past year or more.
 From a low rate of 1.36% in December of 2020, the inflation rate for December of 2022 was 6.45%, which was down from a high of 9.06% in June of 2022.1 The primary drivers of inflation have been food, which averaged an increase of 10.4% over the last year, and energy, which averaged 7.4%.2

 In contrast, healthcare price inflation increased by a lower 4% in 2022.
 This is a higher rate than the previous two years, when healthcare inflation rates were 1.8% in 2020 and 2.2% in 2021,3 but still lower than the overall inflation rate.

-This appears to be good news for medical care costs but, perhaps tellingly, the healthcare inflation rate nearly doubled over the last year, while the general inflation rate increased by a modest 6% over 2021.
+This appears to be good news for medical care costs but, perhaps tellingly, the healthcare inflation rate nearly doubled over the last year, while the general inflation rate decreased by 7.7%.